 TYLER, Texas — Ben was devastated.
 He had never been fired before — not in 15 years.
 His record of performance was exemplary.

 His employer didn’t call it a “sack.”
-They told him if he resigned they would provide a the-boot-shutterstock_353283212generous severance.
+They told him if he resigned they would provide a generous severance.
 In their “severance” conversation, the Senior Vice President of Human Resources told Ben that when they hired him they thought he was the right person but, clearly, they had made a mistake, that he was unsuited for their successful environment.

 In Ben’s defense, he was on course to meet what he thought was the organization’s performance objectives.
 No one told him he was on the wrong track.